microsoft/OpenHack-FHIR/Challenge02-HL7IngestandConvert/ReadMe.md

 * Open a bash shell into the Azure CLI 2.0 environment.
 * Login using **az login**
 * Switch to the HL7Conversion subdirectory of this repo using **cd /mnt/{Your HL7Conversion directory path}**.
 Use cd one directory at a time if the whole path is not working.
-* Run the **./deployhl7ingest.bash** script and follow the prompts to enter Subscription ID, Resource Group Name, Resource Group Location, Deployment Prefix...
-Will take ~5 minutes to complete.
+* Run the **./deployhl7ingest.bash** script and follow the prompts to enter Subscription ID, Resource Group Name, Resource Group Location, Deployment Prefix, etc. This will take approximately five minutes to complete.

-* The resources deployed with be displayed between two double-star lines. **Copy** this and keep it handy for Task #2.
+* The resources deployed will be displayed between two double-star lines. **Copy** this and keep it handy for Task #2.

 * The following resources in the resource group name you provided above will be created:
   <center><img src="../images/challenge02-fhirhackhl7ingest-resources.png" width="550"></center>